4B1N1TIO/Generate_Chess_Puzzles/README.md

 # Generate_Chess_Puzzles

 <br/>
-This repository generates checkmate chess puzzles from games played on chess.com by a specified user (preferable you) via a python script.
+This repository generates checkmate chess puzzles from games played on chess.com by a specified user (preferably you) via a python script.
 The generated checkmate puzzles are stored in a local json file.
 After that one can run a webpack dev server that utilizes chessboard.js and chess.js to make the generated and stored chesspuzzles solvable in the local browser.

 <br/>